arthurwolf/village/README.md

-# village
+# Village

 Artificial Intelligence training ground/experiment.

-Originally intended as a way to improve villager Artificial Intelligence for Minecraft Mods, this project is currently meant as a platform to experiment with different ways of evolving intelligence of individuals/populations in voxel worlds, mostly out of curiosity, and as an exploration of what is possible.
+Originally intended as a way to improve villager Artificial Intelligence for Minetest (or Minecraft Mods), this project is currently meant as a platform to experiment with different ways of evolving intelligence of individuals/populations in voxel worlds, mostly out of curiosity, and as an exploration of what is possible.

-The desired result would be to see interesting behaviors emerge naturally from the evolution of brains (using both Neural Networks and more traditional task-oriented programming modules).
+The desired result would be to see interesting behaviors emerge naturally from the evolution of populations of simple body+brain units (using both Neural Networks and more traditional task-oriented programming modules working together to attempt to see emergent properties rise from the magic of Evolution).

 # Plan
 Here is the current working plan, approximately:
 * Generate an engine/world the individuals can live inside of
 * Create a DNA-based body and mind that can freely evolve
 * Create a constraint-filled environment and run successive generations, see if we can get improvements to occur
 * Try to use more modern AI tools for at least part of the brain structure

 # Future work:
 * Auto-export world data to Minecraft-compatible files, see npm:prismarine-world
 * Create minecraft servers where current evolution can be seen live w/ https://www.npmjs.com/package/flying-squid